Iron Man's armor (Marvel Cinematic Universe): Iron Legion

 These armors were created before the beginning of Iron Man 3 by Stark, where they were introduced, to help in different types of situations he might encounter.
-They are first referenced to as the "Iron Legion" in Iron Man 3 Prelude #2 (April 2013).
-The first Iron Legion is a set of specialized armors built for various situations that he might encounter such.
+They are first referred to as the "Iron Legion" in Iron Man 3 Prelude #2 (April 2013).
+The first Iron Legion is a set of 34 specialized armors built for various situations that he might encounter such.
 Built due to his insomnia, he eventually destroys them due to the friction they cause between him and Pepper Potts.
 They appeared in Iron Man 3 and consisted of armors Mark VIII through Mark XLI.
 The second Iron Legion is a set of drones built by Tony Stark in order to aid the Avengers.
 However, after the creation of the AI Ultron, it builds itself a body from a destroyed drone, and takes control of the rest.